serviceprototypinglab/mao-orchestrator/README.md

   - the MAO orchestrator consists of several components (orchestrator itself, PostgreSQL database, tool executor, etcd instance etc.) that need some plumping in order to work together correctly.
 To ease the management of this multi-component setup MAO organizes the different components along with the necessary plumbing using Docker-Compose.
   - if your distribution provides a recent version of Docker-Compose please refer to your distributions documentation and use the package manager to install it - otherwise you can find more information on how to install Docker-Compose [here](https://docs.docker.com/compose/install/)
 - Git
-  - if you want to git to download the MAO orchestrator to your system please refer to your distributions documentation and use the package manager to install it
+  - if you want to use git to download the MAO orchestrator to your system please refer to your distributions documentation and use the package manager to install it
   - otherwise you can use the GitHub project download feature to generate an archive that you can download on your host system

 ### Installation